menhera-org/ftth-sip/SPECS.md

     - Request URI is: `sip:<called party userinfo>[;isub=<isub>]@<configured domain>`.
 - `To:` headers of the INVITEs sent to the trunk mirror the Request URIs of those requests.
 - Remember the tag in `From` header in responses from the trunk.
 And use that value as `To` headers' tag values we send during that call.
 - `From` value we use for outgoing requests are remembered alongside the tags, and use that for messages we send to the trunk during that call.
+Userinfo parts pf `From` headers need not always match the main number, but can be any valid caller ID.
 - No `rport` parameters are allowed inside `Via` headers.
 Via headers need to contain: `SIP/2.0/UDP (the trunk interface IP):5060;branch=z9hG4bK(...)`.
 - `Route` header must have the values computed by combining:
     - `Path` header values in `200 OK` trunk responses to REGISTERs we send.